Memorial Day Meaning and Memorial Symbolism

 A memorial is a reminder of the people who have forged ahead before us in the face of the unknown.
 Those who have protected us, and loved us enough to make our lives better for a cause, no matter what the cost.

-In fact, the word memorial is a offshoot of the word ‘memory.’
-That means we must remember those who have charged ahead of us to paved our way clear for better progress.
+In fact, the word memorial is an offshoot of the word ‘memory.’
+That means we must remember those who have charged ahead of us to pave our way clear for better progress.

 Memorials are commonly created as reminders of battles fought, wars won, heroes who have fallen, or tragedies the human race has had to endure throughout history.

 This is a cairn.
-It is an ancient example of a memorial.
+These stone features and others like them are found dotting landscapes around the world….in this example, Ireland.
+The cairn is an ancient example of a memorial.
 It stands as a reminder of a sacred space, or a symbol of honor.

 For example, cairns are towering stone features built by ancient Europeans – Celts included.
 Each stone was meticulously placed in a ritual for the purpose of honoring the person or event connected with that stone feature.
 It was an act of honoring the fallen.
 Cairns were commonly built to mark a sacred or holy place.
 They were also built to distinguish a resting place of a super-hero in a Celtic clan.